tiagoor/spo_apps/README.md

 # Bash Scripting

 Bash Scripting can be very plain, or very complex with functions and the parade it brings with it.
 These scripts have been generated with simplicity.
-However comments are welcome on improvements and we do hope Harvest integrates these features in the near future as it is better to have everything in one place.
+However comments are welcome on improvements and we do hope Microsoft will offer more resources to consume their REST API for the Linux community.